tucows/kong-plugin-jwt-claims-advanced/README.md

   X-JWT-Requestor: { "id": "you-are-number-6", "groups": [ "admin-grp", "sales-grp", "developer-grp", "customer-grp" ], "meta": { "what": "eva" } }
   X-JWT-Requestor-Groups: [ "admin-grp", "sales-grp", "developer-grp", "customer-grp" ]
   X-JWT-Expires-At: 100353266160
+  X-JWT-Unexisted-Claim: ""

 ```

+### allow_if_undefined (optional)

+Values can be either true or false (false is the default).
+When this option is enabled it will set the value of HTTP header for this claim to an empty string if the claim doesn't exist or is holding a value of undefined or null.
+If not, then the claim is required and should be part of the payload

 ### equals